72nd/baserowdantic/README.md

 ### Create tables

-With the model defining the table structure, baserowdantic can create the tables based on it.
+With the model defining the table structure, baserowdantic's [`Table.create_table()`](https://72nd.github.io/baserowdantic/baserow/table.html#Table.create_table) can create the tables based on it.
 This step requires authentication using login credentials (JWT Tokens, more info [here](#authentication)).
 The `table_id` ClassVar does not need to be set in the model when initially creating the table in Baserow.
 However, it must be set afterward to allow further modifications to the table.

 The method requires the database ID where the table should be created.
 You can find this ID in the Baserow user interface.